htrgouvea/research/README.md

 #### Technologies used:

-- HTML5
-- CSS3
-- Sass
-- Jekyll
+- HTML5, CSS3, JavaScript and Jekyll

 #### Bugs